ShreyesPD/kg-rag/README.md

 ```
 python -m kg_rag.run_setup
 ```

+#### Required local data artefacts

+Some large biomedical resources are intentionally ignored in Git.
+Before running the setup script end-to-end you should ensure the following artefacts exist locally:

+1. `data/context_of_disease_which_has_relation_to_genes.csv` – copy/download this CSV into the `data/` directory.
+(It is >60 MB and is therefore stored outside Git.
+Use your institutional data source or internal bucket to obtain it.)
+2. Any additional disease-specific context dumps or vector stores unique to your deployment.
+If you previously generated them, copy them into the matching `data/` subdirectories before rerunning `kg_rag.run_setup` so the script can reuse them.

+If you do not have the CSV yet, you can still run the setup script; it will prompt you for the minimum information required to rebuild the context.
+Expect longer runtimes because the graph extraction will regenerate the dataset.

 ### Step 6: Run KG-RAG from your terminal
 Note: Make sure you are in KG_RAG folder